aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 6. Update

-The log files from AWS IoT are send to **Amazon CloudWatch**.
+The log files from AWS IoT are sent to **Amazon CloudWatch**.
 The AWS console can be used to look at these logs.

 <a id="Registry_Events"></a>